Christopher Hill (Royal Navy officer): Initial service

 Christopher Hill was born in around 1716.
 Nothing else is recorded of his personal life or family.
 He joined the Royal Navy on 17 October 1731, becoming a volunteer-per-order on the 80-gun ship of the line HMS Norfolk which was serving as a guard ship.
 He moved to the 44-gun frigate HMS Gosport as an able seaman on 3 February the following year, but returned to his position as a volunteer-per-order on Norfolk on 22 October after Gosport was paid off in June.
 Hill became an able seaman on Norfolk on 17 December the same year, and moved in that position to the 60-gun ship of the line HMS Exeter on 2 July 1733.
 Exeter had recently been laid up at Plymouth Dockyard.
 Hill advanced to become a midshipman ordinary twenty-five days later, joining the 60-gun ship of the line HMS Swallow in the Mediterranean Sea.

 Hill was promoted to midshipman and sent to join the 8-gun sloop HMS Saltash on 18 March 1734, serving off Ireland.
 He then transferred back to Norfolk on 16 August, joining Admiral of the Fleet Sir John Norris' fleet in the Tagus.
 Norfolk was paid off towards the start of 1736.
 On 5 August Hill joined the 60-gun ship of the line HMS Canterbury.
 Initially Canterbury was the guard ship at Plymouth, before in 1738 she sailed to the Mediterranean.
 Just before the ship sailed home, Hill transferred to instead join the 80-gun ship of the line HMS Somerset on 6 February 1740.
 In Somerset Hill passed his examination for promotion to the rank of lieutenant on 6 March the same year.

-Actual promotion to lieutenant came to Hill only eleven days later when on 17 March he was appointed third lieutenant of the 54-gun ship of the line HMS Panther, also in the Mediterranean.
+Promotion to lieutenant came to Hill only eleven days later when he was appointed third lieutenant of the 54-gun ship of the line HMS Panther, also in the Mediterranean.
 He was promoted to become Panther's second lieutenant on 27 September the following year, but on 29 October was transferred to join the 20-gun frigate HMS Fox, becoming Fox's sole lieutenant.
 Serving off the Canary Islands, Fox captured the Spanish privateer Nuestra Señora del Humildade on 2 February 1743, and two days later Hill was appointed first lieutenant of the newly commissioned 44-gun frigate HMS Torrington.
-In Torrington Hill served in a convoy escort to Lisbon and off Dunkirk, before in June 1744 going to the Leeward Islands.
+In Torrington Hill served as part of a convoy escort to Lisbon and then off Dunkirk, before in June 1744 going to the Leeward Islands.
 He left the ship on 10 January 1745, and was promoted to commander just over a year later on 29 January 1746.